 1) REFLECT ON YOUR OWN WORK HISTORY

 Using what you’ve learned in this module, reflect on your own history of paid and unpaid work.
 Make sure you apply the big idea from this module (“neoliberalism”) to your discussion of your own work history.
-You should include ideas from at least two assigned resources and reference all your sources of information using the author-date format.

 MODULE TEN: SOCIAL JUSTICE & THE JUSTICE SYSTEM